- Financial Aid

 - Financial Literacy

 - Student Consumer Information

 - Campus Resources

 When your (and your parents) completed the FAFSA, and Expected Family Contribution (EFC) was calculated for you.
 You were also assigned a Budget or Educational Cost, which is based on your at home, on-campus, or off-campus residency.
 Your need was determined by subtracting your EFC from your Budget as shown by the equation below.
 We also used your EFC to determine your eligibility for certain grants.

 Cost of Attendance – Expected Family Contribution = Financial Need

 Our Federal and State financial aid programs use this information to assist in forecasting a family’s ability to assist with college.
 Providing information on the FAFSA does not mean your parents are obligated to assist with college costs.

-While full time enrollment requires 12 units, the number of units you must maintain is determined by the type of aid you receive.
+While full time enrollment requires 12 units (8 units for Graduate Students), the number of units you must maintain is determined by the type of aid you receive.
 Please refer to the unit requirements in the following aid category descriptions:

 For an Undergraduate or Credential Classification: Full time is 12 or more units, three quarter time is 9 to 11 units, half time is 6 to 8 units, and less than half time is fewer than 6 units.

 For a Masters Classification: Full time is 8 graduate level units, three quarter time is 6 graduate level units, half time is 4 graduate level units, and less than half time is fewer than 4 graduate units.